IMMM-SFA/diyepw/paper.md

 `DIY EPW` allows for quick and easy automated generation of a set of EnergyPlus weather (EPW) files for a given set of weather station locations over a selected historical year(s).
-This provides a weather file that can be used with building energy performance simulation to represent observed weather in a given year(s). `DIY EPW` is provided as both a set of scripts (https://github.com/IMMM-SFA/diyepw-scripts) and as a Python package (https://github.com/IMMM-SFA/diyepw).
+This provides a weather file that can be used with building energy performance simulation to represent observed weather in a given year(s). `DIY EPW` is provided as both a [set of scripts](https://github.com/IMMM-SFA/diyepw-scripts) and as a [Python package](https://github.com/IMMM-SFA/diyepw).
 Therefore it can be used as a command-line tool, or as a package to incorporate EPW file generation into a custom script.

 # Statement of need